digiLab-ai/uncertainty-engine-sdk/README.md

 ### Creating a client

 All interactions with the Uncertainty Engine API are performed via a `Client`.
+The client will default to using the production environment.
+If you with to use a different environment you can do so by following the steps below.

 To create a `Client` for a named environment: